Hi.

 Brief Notes is writing newsletter by Britt Gillman.
 Find meandering essays, updates, writing-adjacent reflections, possible overshares, craft prompts, maybe-poems and potentially some fiction.
 So basically, nothing brief.
 At all.

-I’m a former community librarian who facilitated a writer’s group by creating writing prompts and holding feedback circles, leading literary open mic nights and otherwise generally pestering people to read and write more.
+I’m a former community librarian who facilitated writer’s groups, led literary open mic nights and otherwise generally pestered people to read and write more.
 I love supporting CanLit and talking about books and writing.
 I love a good writing prompt, and share some of mine here frequently.
 I enjoy meeting and supporting other writers and asking questions of people who write, whom I find perpetually interesting.
 So, sometimes I have been lucky enough to stand with a microphone to moderate author readings and Q&A sessions.
 Iguana Books talks about my author reading with writer Marilyn Carr here.

-My writing explores familial relations, class disparity, food (always food), our relationship to the earth and nature, living with chronic feminine pain, motherhood, rage, ancestry, rest, and the ongoing search for every-day pleasure.
+My writing explores familial relations, class disparity, food (always food), our relationship to the earth and nature, motherhood, rage, ancestry, belonging, rest, and the ongoing search for every-day pleasure.
 I write to clarify, explore and make sense of it all; to validate, to connect, to dig the marrow from the bone.

 I am currently working on a memoir-in-essays project that explores class and language through the folklore of idioms.
 Through this project, I’ve been writing a lot about the etymological connection between class and common language, but also about strange connections between language and belonging, like keeping chickens, keeping a home, walking, the colligation of food and sex, talking to ghosts and the secrets of trees.
 If any of those subjects interest you, I might share a little on them in here in time.